PAS 24 Steel Entrance Doors

 PAS 24:2022 is the UK security performance standard for doors and windows mandated by Approved Document Q of the Building Regulations.
 For any new-build dwelling in England and Wales, an entrance door that does not meet PAS 24 cannot legally be installed.
 This page explains what PAS 24 tests, how the certification works, and why SteelR treats PAS 24 as the starting point for residential security rather than the destination.

 Every SteelR door is PAS 24 certified as standard.
-It is also SR3 rated to BS EN 1627 Class 3 as standard, Secured by Design approved as standard, and FD30S fire rated as standard.
-SR4 under LPS 1175 Issue 8 is available as a commercial-grade upgrade on every door.
+It is also BS EN 1627:2011 RC4 single leaf, unglazed certified as Standard, Secured by Design approved as standard, and FD30S fire rated as standard.
+LPS 1175 SR3 (LPCB police-preferred, Enhanced upgrade), LPS 1175 SR4 D10 Issue 8 (Commercial-grade upgrade) and LPS 1673 attack-resistance (Ultra-high, by enquiry) are available as further upgrade tiers.
 PAS 24 sits at the bottom of that stack, as the regulatory floor.

 What PAS 24 tests